DiamondLightSource/rootfs/docs/rootfs.rst

 be specified:

 * File locations for rootfs, including workspace and toolkit locations.
-This is specified in a configuration file (`CONFIG`) that is either placed in the root directory of the rootfs builder, or is specified (as the symbol `ROOTFS_CONFIG`) on the command line or as an environment variable.
+This is specified in a configuration file (`CONFIG.local`) that is either placed in the root directory of the rootfs builder, or is specified (as the symbol `ROOTFS_CONFIG`) on the command line or as an environment variable.

 * Package specifications (largely already integrated into `rootfs`).